JvanKatwijk/qt-dab/README.md

 =================================================================

 *Qt-DAB* is designed to be used  with a broad variety of SDR devices.
-A simple and clean interface is used and Qt-DAB  has built-in support for a DABsticks, all models of the SDRplay, Airspy, HackRF, LimeSDR, Adalm Pluto etc.
+Qt-DAB  has built-in support for a DABsticks, all models of the SDRplay, Airspy, HackRF, LimeSDR, Adalm Pluto etc.
 Precompiled versions for Windows and Linux (x64) are available.
 Thanks to Richard Huber, *Qt-DAB* can be compiled on the Mac as well.

-*Qt-DAB* is GUI driven,
-the full GUI shows 4+ widgets, one of them, the
-*main widget* - one with sufficient controls to select channels and service(s) - is always visible.
+*Qt-DAB* is GUI driven, the full GUI shows 4+ widgets, one of them, the *main widget* - one with sufficient controls to select channels and service(s) - is always visible.
 This main widget contains selectors for controlling the visibility of (the) other widgets.